polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 decl_module! {...}
 ```

 Things like events, storage, and callable functions should look familiar to you if you have done other blockchain development.
-We will show you what each of these components look like for a basic Proof Of Existence blockchain.
+We will show you what each of these components look like for a basic Proof Of Existence module.

 ## Imports